These zucchini fritters (previously called meatballs), known as Greek Kolokithokeftedes, are crispy on the outside and so juicy on the inside!

 Once the zucchini meatballs are golden brown, remove them from the oil with the spider strainer and give them a little shake to remove excess oil.
 Put them on the paper towel-lined tray so all of the extra oil is absorbed away from the zucchini meatballs.
 Repeat until all of your zucchini meatballs are done.

-The most delicious way to serve zucchini meatballs, or Greek Kolokithokeftedes, is with creamy tzatziki sauce.
+The most delicious way to serve zucchini fritters is with creamy tzatziki sauce.
 Marinara would also be delicious.
-And you don’t just have to serve these at a party, but the fact that they can be assembled a day ahead of time makes zucchini meatballs extra easy to serve at one.
+And you don’t just have to serve these at a party; the fact that they can be assembled a day ahead makes zucchini fritters extra easy to serve at one.

 Ingredients